Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Experiments

-\textbf{Results on Retinal Lesions.} Table \ref{tab:retinal} reports the quantitative comparison between the proposed loss and the related methods.
-Regardless of the networks and metrics, Ours(${\cal L}_1$) consistently achieve the best performance.
-On Res50-FPN, for instance, compared to CE, our best model, i.e., ${\cal L}_1$ as the label-marginal regularizer, brings nearly $2.0\%$ improvement in terms of DSC and $5\%$ in terms of HD-95.
-It is noteworthy to mention that while DSC is more sensitive to the internal filling of the target region, the HD-95 is more sensitive to the segmentation boundary.
-Thus, the more significant improvement on HD-95 indicate that the proposed loss is more effective to predict better boundaries than existing losses.
-Regarding the robustness, the proposed losses present a more stable performance across different runs and backbones, which is reflected in their lower variances.
-This can be explained by their better adaptability to different target sizes and better gradient dynamics at the vicinity of label marginal $\hat{p}_k=0$ (as shown in Fig. \ref{fig:bias}).
-Another interesting finding is that, by combining CE with the bias term of Dice (DiceBiasCE), we obtain results close to the combo losses (DiceCE and LogDiceCE).
-This validates our theoretical insight that the fundamental difference between CE and Dice lies in their distinct hidden biases.
+Table \ref{tab:retinal} reports the quantitative comparison between the proposed loss and the related methods on Retinal Lesions benchmark.
+Regardless of the networks and metrics, our method (RCE) consistently achieves the best performance over different settings.
+On R50FPN, for instance, compared to CE, our best model, i.e., RCE with ${\cal L}_1$ as the region-size regularizer, brings nearly $2.0\%$ improvement in terms of DSC and $1.4\%$ in terms of NSD.
+While DSC and NSD highlight different dimension of the result, i.e., internal filling of the target region and segmentation boundary, the proposed model is demonstrated to be more effective for both metrics.
+Regarding the robustness, the proposed losses present a more stable performance across different runs and backbones, which is reflected in the relatively lower variances.
+This can be explained by their better adaptability to different target sizes and better gradient dynamics at the vicinity of predicted region size $\hat{p}_k=0$ (as shown in Fig. \ref{fig:bias}).
+Similar to the results on the polyp datasets, one could make the same observation: The scores of combining CE with the bias term of Dice (DBCE) are close to the CE-Dice combo losses (i.e. DiceCE and LogDiceCE).
+This further confirms our theoretical insight stating that the fundamental difference between CE and Dice lies in their distinct hidden region-size biases.
+In Fig.~\ref{fig:violin}, we show the violin plots regarding the DSC distribution on Retinal lesions for different methods, which presents similar conclusion as the quantitative scores that our simple method is able to improve the prediction distribution across all the samples.